MicrosoftDocs/SupportArticles-docs/support/sql/admin/stats-only-db-script.md

 - hardware environment
 - database session state

-Typically, you must simulate all of these types of information to reproduce the behavior of the query optimizer on a test system.
+Typically, you must simulate all these same types of information to reproduce the behavior of the query optimizer on a test system.

 Microsoft Customer Support Services may ask you to generate a script of the database metadata.
-Microsoft Customer Support Services uses this script to investigate an optimizer issue.
+The Microsoft Customer Support Services uses this script to investigate an optimizer issue.
 This article describes the steps to generate the statistics script.
 It also describes how the query optimizer uses the information.

+> [!NOTE]
+> The keys saved within this data might contain PII information.
+For example, if your table contains a **Phone number** column with a statistic on it, each step’s high key value will be in the statistics script that is generated.

 The [DBCC CLONEDATABASE](/sql/t-sql/database-console-commands/dbcc-clonedatabase-transact-sql?view=sql-server-ver15) is the preferred method to generate schema-only clone of a database to investigate performance issues.
-Use the procedure in this article only when you aren't able to use DBCC CLONEDATABASE.
+Use the procedure in this article only when you aren't able to use `DBCC CLONEDATABASE`.

 ## Script the whole database